 This is a massive topic, impossible to cover in a single article.
 You should consult with your acquisition team well in advance of any potential purchase.
 For very large contracts, you may need to start a year or more in advance!

-The 18F team at The General Services Administration (GSA) maintains a blog that is an excellent source of information on good procurement practices.
+The The General Services Administration (GSA) 18F De-risking Guide, provides detailed best practices for improving the IT procurement process for agencies.
+They also maintain a blog that is an excellent source of information on good procurement practices.

 The steps below maybe called different things at different agencies.
 The following descriptions are using the CDC’s nomenclature.